cisco/systemf/README.md

 ### No Plan for Variable Cleaning

 The SEI CERT C Coding Standard includes [ENV03-C Sanitize the environment when invoking external programs](https://wiki.sei.cmu.edu/confluence/display/c/ENV03-C.+Sanitize+the+environment+when+invoking+external+programs) and its examples include such items as resetting environment variables such as the PATH.
 Because it is such a common vulnerability, `Systemf` does sanitize the PATH.
 But because the library isn't able to guess every variation of needs of environment variables, it does not sanitize other variables.

+### No Plan for Chroot Jail Equivalence for Filename Sandboxing

+Filename sandboxing is a feature in `systemf` that prevents user input from escaping outside of the current file path.
+It works well for the most basic operations, but it lacks the protections that a chroot jail might have.
+As an example, consider a chroot located in `/jail/`.
+Unless mounted within the jail, the path `/somewhere-else/` is not accessable.

+If someone instead simply launched code with `systemf` in it from `/newpath/` and in this contrived example, there was a `/newpath/escape/` which was a symbolic link to `/somewhere-else/` (`cd /newpath; ln -s /somewhere-else/ escape`) a call to `systemf1("./%p", "escape/bin/bam");`, the symbolic link would be followed and the executable in `/somewhere-else/bin/bam` could be run.

+In the chroot jail case, the symbolic link couldn't be followed because it would be considered to point to the external path: `/newpath/somewhere-else` that does not exist.

+It was considered that to get around this with filename sandboxing, the realpaths of the trusted path and the full path could be compared.
+It was decided that this would add too much complexity, be hard to explain, confuse the users, and prevent real needs to follow symbolic links.
+For these reasons, this approach for such a corner case was abandoned.

 ## Building